Detailed Explanation of RSI

-The Relative Strength Index is an oscillator and therefore will appear at the bottom of the chart it is attached to.
-To apply the RSI to any chart, just select the currency pair you want to attach the RSI to, the timeframe, and then simply go on the Insert/Indicators/Oscillators tabs and chose the RSI.
-This is valid for the MetaTrader 4, as our whole Forex Trading Academy project is based on this trading platform.
+The Relative Strength Index is an oscillator, and therefore will appear at the bottom of the chart it is attached to.
+To apply the RSI to any chart, just select the currency pair you want to attach the RSI to, and the timeframe, and then simply go on the Insert/Indicators/Oscillators tab and choose the RSI.
+This is valid for MetaTrader 4, as our whole Forex Trading Academy project is based on this trading platform.

-From that oscillators list, you can see on the chart above, we’ve discussed a few here on our project, but keep in mind on thing: there is none more important than the RSI.
-If a trader understands how the RSI is travelling and its interpretation, then simply applying the same principle to other oscillators will have the same result.
+From the oscillators list you can see on the chart above, we’ve discussed a few here on our project, but keep in mind one thing: There is none more important than the RSI.
+If a trader understands how the RSI travels and how to interpret it, then simply applying the same principle to other oscillators will have the same result.

-By selecting the oscillator from the image above, a pop-up window in the middle of the screen appears and traders can choose the setups they want for the RSI, like the color and size of the line, the period the oscillator will take into account and one can even modify the levels the RSI will travel between.
+By selecting the oscillator from the image above, a pop-up window in the middle of the screen appears, and traders can choose the set-ups they want for the RSI, such as the colour and size of the line, and the period the oscillator will take into account; and one can even modify the levels the RSI will travel between.
 This can be done for any oscillator, so nothing new so far.

-It is recommended to keep the 14 period, the default one as if the period is increased, the RSI line will flatten, while if the RSI period is decreased, the oscillator swings will be more aggressive and interpretation will be difficult.
-This doesn’t mean that the trader cannot play with the levels and the period in every way he/she wants.
+It is recommended to keep to the 14 periods, the default one, as if the period is increased, the RSI line will flatten, while if the RSI period is decreased, the oscillator swings will be more aggressive and interpretation will be difficult.
+This doesn’t mean that the trader cannot play with the levels and the period in any way he/she wants, of course.

 Ways to Trade with the RSI

-Before moving on into how to actually trading with the Relative Strength Index, one needs to understand what the oscillator shows and what its standard interpretation is.
-The image below shows the oscillator applied on the four hours EURUSD chart and using the default settings offered by the broker, the 30 and 70 levels are predefined.
+Before moving on to how to actually trade with the Relative Strength Index, one needs to understand what the oscillator shows, and what its standard interpretation is.
+The image below shows the oscillator applied on the 4-hour EUR/USD chart, and using the default settings offered by the broker, the 30 and 70 levels are predefined.

 These are the levels where price is considered to be overbought (above 70) and oversold (below 30).
-If you refer to the DeMarker indicator presented here on our Forex Trading Academy project, you’ll see that similarities are remarkable, as DeMarker has the 0.3 and 0.7 levels to define overbought and oversold areas,
+If you refer to the DeMarker indicator presented here on our Forex Trading Academy project, you’ll see that the similarities are remarkable, as DeMarker uses the 0.3 and 0.7 levels to define overbought and oversold areas.

-On the same line, the RSI travels between zero and one hundred and it is impossible at any one time to have negative values or values above the one hundred level.
+On the same line, the RSI travels between zero and 100, and it is impossible at any one time to have negative values, or values above the 100 level.
 No matter how aggressive a move may be, those levels cannot be broken.

 The following are three ways to trade using the RSI oscillator, and all of them are important for a trader, based on the trading style and the timeframe the oscillator is applied to.
-There’s not one approach more effective than another, there’s only one trader that pays more attention to details than another.
+There’s no one approach that is more effective than any other; there’s only one trader who pays more attention to detail than any others.

 A bullish divergence will have a bearish trendline on the actual price chart and a rising one in the oscillator window.
-The opposite is true for a bearish divergence, with a rising trendline on the oscillator chart window and a falling one on the actual price chart.
+The opposite is true for a bearish divergence, with a rising trendline in the oscillator chart window, and a falling one on the actual price chart.

-I’m not going to exemplify divergences with the RSI here as they are simply similar to the ones described in the article dedicated to the DeMarker oscillator here on the Forex Trading Academy.
+I’m not going to give examples of divergences with the RSI here, as they are simply similar to the ones described in the article dedicated to the DeMarker oscillator here on the Forex Trading Academy.
 The purpose here is not to repeat things, but to explain them in such a way that they are properly understood.

-Use the Fifty Level as a Continuation Pattern
+Use the 50 Level as a Continuation Pattern

-Another way to trade Forex with the RSI oscillator is to actually use the fifty level as a continuation pattern.
-This means that if the oscillator is falling from the overbought area, by the time it is crossing the fifty level it should be a continuation signal for more downside.
+Another way to trade Forex with the RSI oscillator is to actually use the 50 level as a continuation pattern.
+This means that if the oscillator is falling from the overbought area, by the time it crosses the 50 level it should be a continuation signal for more downside.

-These are just a few examples on how to actually use the RSI oscillator when trading but one should keep in mind that there are numerous trading techniques based on it.
-After all, there is no other oscillator so popular and famous than the RSI, so it is no wonder traders used it in their research.
+These are just a few examples of how to actually use the RSI oscillator when trading, but one should keep in mind that there are numerous trading techniques based on it.
+After all, there is no other oscillator so popular and famous as the RSI, so it is no wonder traders use it so much in their research.